Minister Blizzard: Powers, abilities, and equipment

 Minister Blizzard carries a gun that fires a beam capable of instantly freezing anything it hits, as well as spontaneously generating enormous amounts of ice, snow and cold.
-In his earliest appearances, his gun produced a "mind-paralysis ray" which could effectively "freeze" opponents' cognition and motor responses, as well as scramble their thoughts.
+In his earliest appearances, his gun produced a "mind-paralysis ray" which could effectively "freeze" cognition and motor responses, as well as scramble thoughts.
 The Minister is capable of propelling himself through the air by using his gun to materialize ice slides which rapidly form beneath and behind his feet, similar to the Marvel Comics mutant superhero Iceman.
 Additionally, the gun appears to be able to formulate moving constructs made of ice and vapor, not unlike the hydrokinetic abilities of the DC Comics superhero Mera.

 Though imposing, his advanced technology is not his only formidable weapon.
 The Minister has consistently demonstrated a cunning capacity for deceitful manipulation.
 Whether abusing his position as majordomo by misleading the regent of the icy kingdom from which he hails, wholly duping his criminal accomplices Captain Cold and Icicle I, or deluding followers as a cult leader, Minister Blizzard's affinity for calculating control has proven as dangerous as his ice gun.